-- Non-24 hour diversionary services within 2 calendar days of discharge - · Appointments to review and refill medications within 14 calendar days of discharge - Other outpatient services within 7 calendar days of discharge - All other behavioral health services within 14 calendar days - For members discharging from 24-hour levels of care, it is expected that the discharging facility arrange follow up appointments for the member within the above referenced timeframes and that they are documented on the members' discharge plan.
+- Non-24-hour diversionary services within 2 calendar days of discharge - · Appointments to review and refill medications within 14 calendar days of discharge - Other outpatient services within 7 calendar days of discharge - All other behavioral health services within 14 calendar days - For members discharging from 24-hour levels of care, it is expected that the discharging facility arrange follow-up appointments for the member within the above referenced timeframes and that they are documented on the members' discharge plan.

-In addition to our contracted network, CCA behavioral health licensed clinicians are available 24/7 on call.
-BH clinicians are also available for in-person home, office, or telehealth appointments within 48 hours of discharge and 48 hours for medication assessment and management
+In addition to our contracted network, CCA-licensed behavioral health clinicians are available 24/7 on call.
+BH clinicians are also available for in-person home, office, or telehealth appointments within 48 hours of discharge and 48 hours for medication assessment and management.

-Medical Detox ASAM Level 4: Provides a planned substance use treatment program offering 24-hour, medically managed evaluation and treatment for individuals who are experiencing severe withdraw al symptoms and/or acute biomedical complications as a result of substance use.
+Medical Detox ASAM Level 4: Provides a planned substance use treatment program offering 24-hour, medically managed evaluation and treatment for individuals who are experiencing severe withdrawal symptoms and/or acute biomedical complications as a result of substance use.
 Level IV services are rendered in a hospital that can provide life support in addition to 24-hour physician and nursing care.
 Daily individual physician contact is required for this level of care.
 A multi-disciplinary staff of clinicians trained in the treatment of addictions and mental health conditions, as well as overall management of medical care, are involved in the member's treatment.

-Psychiatric Inpatient Level of Care (IPLOC): Presents the most intensive level of psychiatric care, which is delivered in a general hospital with a psychiatric unit licensed by the Department of Mental Health (DMH) or a private psychiatric hospital licensed by DMH.
-Multi-disciplinary assessments and multimodal interventions are provided in a 24-hour, locked, secure and protected, medically staffed, and psychiatrically supervised treatment environment.
-Tw enty-four-hour skilled nursing care, daily medical care, and a structured treatment milieu are required.
+Psychiatric Inpatient Level of Care (IPLOC): Provides the most intensive level of psychiatric care, which is delivered in a general hospital with a psychiatric unit licensed by the Department of Mental Health (DMH), or a private psychiatric hospital licensed by the DMH.
+Multidisciplinary assessments and multimodal interventions are provided in a 24-hour, locked, secure and protected, medically staffed, and psychiatrically supervised treatment environment.
+24-hour skilled nursing care, daily medical care, and a structured treatment milieu are required.
 The goal of acute inpatient care is to stabilize members who display acute psychiatric conditions associated with either a sudden onset and a short, severe course, or a marked exacerbation of symptoms associated with a more persistent, recurring condition.
 Typically, the member poses a significant danger to self or others, and/or displays severe psychosocial dysfunction.
-Inpatient mental health providers comply with the follow ing No Reject Policy: The provider accepts for admission all individuals in need of inpatient mental health services who are referred by an emergency services program (ESP) provider, regardless of the availability of capacity or clinical presentation.
-Providers are expected to collaborate and communicate with the CCA BH Transitions of Care (TOC) team within 48 hours of admission from inpatient psychiatric level of care.
+Inpatient mental health providers comply with the following No Reject Policy: The provider accepts for admission all individuals in need of inpatient mental health services who are referred by an emergency services program (ESP) provider, regardless of the availability of capacity or clinical presentation.
+Providers are expected to collaborate and communicate with the CCA BH Transitions of Care (TOC) team within one business day after admission, and then every three business days throughout the duration of the admission, to collaborate on discharge planning for our members admitted to the inpatient psychiatric unit.